MG Magical realism set on a farm

 But it will take all their talents to help Molly (aged 10) save the farm from nasty neighbours and the interfering Inspector who wants to close them down.

 The half-crazed chicken zoomed between Molly’s legs, with a great cackling and squawking and flailing of wings.
-Molly looked up and watched her wobbly path between four horse hooves, over a back of a pig and across a puddle.
-Mud flew and feathers ruffled as she flapped her way through the farmyard to safety, straight up the ladder into the chicken house.
+Molly looked up and watched her flapping, wobbling path between four horse hooves, over a back of a pig and across a puddle.
+Mud flew and feathers ruffled as the chicken flapped her way through the farmyard, straight up the rickety ladder into the chicken house.

 I am currently in the middle of a first draft of another MG novel – The Music and Mouse.